nbeversl/urtext_docs/README.md

 `.%a., %b. %d, %Y, %I:%M %p`
 %%-END

 which creates timestamps like: <Tue., Jun.
 04, 2019, 08:51 PM>.
-The format can be customized in the project_settings node (see project_settings"project_settings").
+The format can be customized in the project_settings node (see project_settings[project_settings](#project_settings)).
 For more information on `strftime` directives and options, see https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior.

 #### Timeline View